 People sometimes mistake many adverse drug reactions Overview of Adverse Drug Reactions Adverse drug reactions (adverse effects) are any unwanted effects of a drug.
 In the early 1900s, German scientist Paul Ehrlich described an ideal drug as a "magic bullet."
 Such a drug would... read more for allergies.
 For example, people who experience stomach discomfort after taking aspirin (a common adverse reaction) often say they are "allergic" to aspirin.
 However, this is not a true allergic reaction.
 True allergic reactions involve activation of the immune system by the drug (see also Overview of Allergic Reactions Overview of Allergic Reactions Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
-Usually, allergies make people sneeze; the eyes water and itch... read more ).
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more ).
 Aspirin use can cause stomach discomfort because aspirin interferes with the stomach's natural barrier defenses against stomach acid.

 Allergic (usually hypersensitivity) reactions to a drug are relatively uncommon.
 In contrast to other types of adverse drug reactions, the number and severity of allergic reactions do not usually correlate with the amount of drug taken.
 For people who are allergic to a drug, even a small amount of the drug can trigger an allergic reaction (see Allergic Reactions: Introduction Overview of Allergic Reactions Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
-Usually, allergies make people sneeze; the eyes water and itch... read more ).
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more ).
 These reactions range from minor and simply annoying to severe and life threatening.
 Examples are

 Rashes and itching